sovrynn/ecdo/1-EVIDENCE/solar-system/ssb-patterns/README.md

 ![](img/ssb8.jpg)

 I've adjusted the 3.7ka markers to align with our existing timeline.
 They occur on the downbeat of a rock ballad.

+Digging a bit deeper into this 20ka dataset.
+The black drop-strings across the top are an inverse Fourier transform, indicating cycle periods (in Earth years) upon which the Sun falls closest to the solar system barycenter.
+The green, gold and red curves are low-pass and… https://t.co/oHhCyl0nLs

 ![](img/ssb9.jpg)